Open in Colab: https://colab.research.google.com/github/casangi/graph_viper/blob/master/docs/graph_building_tutorial.ipynb

 Create Parallel Coordinates

-processing_set.
-It’s worth noting that all datasets in this processing_set have the same frequency coordinates but differing time coordinates.
+Set.
+It’s worth noting that all datasets in this Processing Set have the same frequency coordinates but differing time coordinates.
 This is the case because they represent the same spectral window but different fields in a Mosaic observation.

 [6]: